mistycheney/MouseBrainAtlas/doc/UserGuide.md

 The image file path mappings are indexed by (version, resolution) tuples.
 - A **version** is a word that specifies a channel or the processed result of a particular channel.
 For example, it can be "Ntb" for neurotrace channel, "CHAT" for the ChAT channel, "NtbNormalized" for the intensity-normalized neurotrace channel.
 - A **resolution** is a word that specifies the pixel resolution.
-It can be "raw", "down32" (downsample raw in both dimension by 32), "thumbnail" (same as "down32").
+It can be "raw", "down32" (downsample raw data in both dimensions by a factor of 32), "thumbnail" (same as "down32").
 It can also be an absolute physical size such as "10.0um".

 An example file is `CHATM3_input_specification.json`.